 This article assumes that you will have the equipment and ingredients necessary to make the burger described herein, and I won’t provide instruction in lieu of those requirements.
 This isn’t Bon Appétit—I’m not writing food instruction for the lowest common denominator.
 Do it properly, or don’t do it at all.

 On the other hand, carbon steel pans are a bit harder to season than cast iron, and unlike cast iron, they can potentially warp.
-You don't need to buy a carbon steel skillet to make this burger, and you can use cast iron skillet if that’s all you have.
+You don’t need to buy a carbon steel skillet to make this burger, and you can use cast iron skillet if that’s all you have.
 A stainless steel pan will not transfer heat into the burger as effectively as carbon steel does, but you can use one if necessary.

 The infrared (IR) thermometer is important for determining the surface temperature of your pan.
 It gives your temperature estimates a bit more granularity than “not hot,” “kind of hot,” and “pretty hot.”
-Dark matte pans like carbon steel or cast iron skillets will work well with this $15.99 IR thermometer, otherwise you'll get a better result from something like the IRK-2 from Thermoworks, which has adjustable emmisivity so you can get an accurate reading from a variety of surfaces.
+Dark matte pans like carbon steel or cast iron skillets will work well with this $15.99 IR thermometer, otherwise you’ll get a more accurate result from something like the IRK-2 from Thermoworks, which has adjustable emissivity so you can get an accurate reading from a variety of surfaces.

 I’ve become a big fan of The Chef Press for searing for burgers, steaks, and the like.
 In the case of burgers, a press goes a long way in keeping the patty flat while cooking and maintaining good contact with the pan.
 The Chef Press has vents milled into it, which helps let steam escape.
 And they’re stackable and hangable, so they’ve become my top choice for a weighted food press.
 Any press will do for this burger, but this one’s my favorite.